swLai/BigInteger/README.md

 The class is aim at easy adoption for big integers computation with medium performance in c++ programming.

+## Notification

+The class is under development, which means that the functionalities presented might not fit your needs.
+Feal free to customize your own version, or pull a feature request to let me know what is missing.

 ## Prerequisites

 Place the ./src and ./include documents inside your project directory and include the BigInteger.h file in your *.cpp